Skip to content

 4. Plan enterprise architecture from inception with change management and organizational scaling

-Critical Warning: Teams assume lighthouse success guarantees organizational scalability.
-Organizations experience marketing AI success in test campaigns but encounter adoption resistance during enterprise expansion because change management across user populations was inadequate.
+Teams assume lighthouse success guarantees organizational scalability, then hit adoption resistance during enterprise expansion because change management across user populations was inadequate.
 Always architect lighthouses with enterprise transformation in mind.

 Approach 3: What Makes Platform-First Foundation Effective?

-Platform-first approaches develop centralized AI capabilities prior to business use-case rollout.
+Platform-first approaches build out the agentic infrastructure stack before rolling out individual business use cases.
 IDC research indicates up to 20% of AI initiatives fail without intelligent data infrastructure, highlighting platform investment importance.

 • Modular organizational design with well-defined governance interfaces